Mehriban-Ali-Seyidbayli/Movie-App/README.md

 ## In my project I've used React-Router-Dom, Redux, Redux-Toolkit, React-Slick and others.

-You can find a lot of movie and show and tehir details in our app
+You can find a lot of movies and shows and tehir details in our app

 ### Screen Gif